pixierepo/PixieBoardGPSLocation/README.md

 # PixieBoardGPSLocation
 This is an example on how to use a class I have created to get geolocation from the PixieBoards Modem.
 There are 3 files, 1) PixieBoardGPSLocation which has a class that helps the user execute AT commands to the modem to configure it and obtian location data.
 2) PixieBoardGPSLocationTest which are unit test for the class funcitons.
-3) GPSLocationTest that explain how one would us the PixieBoardGPSLocation class.
+3) GPSLocationTest that explain how one would use the PixieBoardGPSLocation class.

 ## Requirements
 Before you start you should already have the PixieBoards modem enabled.
 You can do that by typing: